Recommendations & Conclusions

 The Government maintains that in any event it is justified for legislation to take away these claims, because it is fair and in the public interest that service users should pay a reasonable fee for the service, and it is legitimate to rectify a technical mistake in the legal framework.182 …

-Government response.
 The government maintained its position that legislation taking away claims for restitution of fees is justified and proportionate.
-It provided further legal arguments regarding Article 1 of Protocol 1 ECHR and the balance between individual and public interests, arguing that …
+It provided further legal arguments regarding Article 1 of Protocol 1 ECHR and the balance between individual and public interests, arguing that fees were reasonable and the …

 Ministry of Justice